An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Stabilizers and coordinate rings of orbits

 \subsection{Orbits with reductive stabilizers}

 Let $G$ be a reductive group, let $V$ be an irreducible $G$-module, and let $v\in V$ be such that its stabilizer $G(v)$ is reductive.
-Then $G\cdot v= G/G(v)\subset V$ is an affine variety (\cite{MR0109854} Corollary p.
-206).
-This implies that the boundary of $G\cdot v$ is empty or has pure codimension one in $\overline{G\cdot v}$.
+Then $G\cdot v= G/G(v)\subset V$ is an affine variety \cite[Cor. p.
+206]{MR0109854}. \peterchange The complement of an affine variety in a complete variety is always of pure codimension one (see \cite{MR0282977}, chapter 2, Proposition 3.1).
+From this it follows that the boundary of $G\cdot v$ is empty or has pure codimension one in $\overline{G\cdot v}$.
+Indeed, we can complete~$V$ by a hyperplane at infinity and take the closure in the resulting projective space.
+Then we have to throw away the components at infinity of the boundary, and for the other components we remove their intersection with the hyperplane at infinity.
+This preserves the pure codimension one property.